Tool Reviews

 Peerlist is digital portfolio designed for tech professionals, especially developers and designers.

-It focuses on "proof-of-work" by allowing users to showcase projects, open-source contributions, and designs from various platforms (like GitHub and Dribbble) into one verifiable profile.
+Peerlist is built around proof-of-work, letting users showcase real projects, open-source contributions, and designs by pulling directly from platforms like GitHub, Dribbble, Medium, and Hashnode into one verifiable profile.

 ✅ Pros

-High Credibility: The platform allows users to verify their work experience and education using work email addresses, which helps eliminate fake profiles and fraudulent claims common on general networks.
+Users can verify work experience and education using company email addresses, which drastically reduces fake profiles and inflated claims.

 ❌ Cons